ArashAkbarinia/osculari/README.md

       from [PyTorch's official website](https://pytorch.org/vision/stable/models.html).
     * All OpenAI [CLIP](https://github.com/openai/CLIP) language-vision models.
     * All [Taskonomy](http://taskonomy.stanford.edu/) networks.
-- Managing both convolution and tranformer architectures.
+- Managing both convolution and transformer architectures.
 - Allowing to readout the network at any given depth.
 - Training a linear classifier on top of the extract features from any network/layer.
 - Supporting 2AFC and 4AFC paradigms.